Messaging has become a part of our life. Whether it’s SMS or instant messaging apps, people message more than ever.

 SMS and instant messaging: Google Messages shows the SMS messages in a slightly lighter color.
 While using the internet, the label “chatting with contact” is displayed on the top.

-Which one is for you?
+Which is for you

-Both have many similar features.
-As mentioned in the differences section, if your primary purpose is using a messaging app, you should go with Google Messages.
+If your primary purpose is using a messaging app, you should go with Google Messages.
 It’s the default Android app that has constantly been improving.

 If you have access to the internet at all times, you should go with Signal.